 Remember, timescales can shift especially in a chain and you’ll have no choice but to sit tight.
-Good communications will increase your chances of success, but the last day you can complete and move before Christmas is Friday 20 December 2019.
+Good communications will increase your chances of success.

 Removal firms may get busy, and prices could rise in the run-up to Christmas.
 But, using a reliable removals company means they can supply you with packing materials and may even offer to pack for you – easing the stress on you!

 Moving without a removal company may be cheaper, but it can be more stressful (and tiring).
 If you do move yourself, start packing at least two weeks before moving and be ruthless!
 Remember, there are ways to save money when moving home.